nch-igm/CAVaLRi/README.md

 conda activate cavalri
 ```

-NOTE: CAVaLRi will not run to completion of the cavalri conda environment is not active
+NOTE: CAVaLRi will not run to completion if the cavalri conda environment is not active

 ### Variant Annotation Databases
 CAVaLRi utilizes the ANNOVAR variant annotation library to functionally annotate inputted genetic variants.
 The RefSeq, gnomAD, and clinvar databases are required.
 These databases can be downloaded by running the following command: